TrueCar/react-launch-darkly/README.md

 ```

 #### `initialRenderCallback` : `function` (optional)
 Since the feature flags are requested from LaunchDarkly after DOM load, there may be some latency in the rendering.
-This render callback allows you to provide some sort of feedback to indicate loading (e.g., the typical spinning loader) or perhaps a placeholder to avoid a FOUC or a jump in element rendering.
+This render callback allows you to provide some sort of feedback to indicate loading, e.g., the typical spinning loader.

 #### `renderDefaultCallback` : `function` (optional)
 This callback is provided for cases where you want to render something by default, think of it when your feature flag is "off" or falsy.